With its velvety texture and bold espresso, the latte is a café favorite. But what about the breve – another Cremay Espresso Drink topped with foam?

 Calories and caffeine content

 In terms of calorie content, a breve generally contains more calories compared to a latte.
-The use of half-and-half or cream in a breve contributes to its higher fat and calorie content.

 At Starbucks, A small 8-ounce Breve contains about 280 calories, while a 12-ounce Latte contains approximately 100 calories.
-So, there is a difference of approximately one third!
+So, there is a difference of approximately one-third!

-While indulging in a creamy and rich breve can be a delightful treat, it’s important to keep in mind that its higher fat and calorie content may not make it the best choice for daily consumption.
+While indulging in a creamy and rich breve can be a delightful treat, it’s important to keep in mind that its higher fat and calorie content does not make it the best choice for daily consumption.

 The origins and variations